For answers to additional questions, please call 651-647-3484 to discuss.

 What’s a destruction policy?

-Many companies have set destruction policies to clarify what should be shredded and to what specifications, such as non-negotiable and indecipherable.
+Many companies have set destruction policies to clarify what should be shredded and to what specifications.
 A policy might define how often a company shreds documents and what procedures to follow.

 What is our secure chain of custody?